j1sk1ss/FotNET.PETPRJ/README.md

 		new HeInitialization(); // Usualy uses with ReLU, Leaky ReLU and Double Leaky ReLU new XavierInitialization(); // Also uses with Tanghensoid and Sighmoid new NormalizedXavierInitialization(); // Same with upper activation function, but normalized

+1.1.1.3.
+Types of normalization:

+		new Abs(); // Normalize tensor with Abs new MinMax(); // Normalize tensor between min and max value

 1.2.
 After it u should choose one of **ACTIVATION FUNCTIONS** or create ur own, but dont forget add IFunction interface: